asadalarma/helpers/readme.md

 <p>

-General purpose function that we eventually everytime..!
+General purpose function that we eventually runs everytime..!

 </p>